 - Copy the Iframe code and jump to the WordPress visual editor.

 - Change from visual mode into the text mode and paste the embed code.

 If you prefer adding your videos to your sidebar rather than inserting them in your post, follow the steps below to learn how to embed a video in the WordPress sidebar:

-- From your admin dashboard, go to Appearance -> Customize and click on Widgets.
+- Log in to your WordPress dashboard, go to Appearance -> Customize and click on Widgets.

 - You may have multiple sidebar areas where you want to add your videos.
 Choose the preferred sidebar, and click the Add a Widget button.